volker-kempert/python-tools/README.rst

 -------

 find-dups:
-   programm that helps to find duplicate files.
+   program that helps to find duplicate files.

 Deployment
 ----------

-install via pip
+install via *pip*

 Quickstart for development